Looking for a simple, easy guide on how to start a blog in 2018?

 You cannot write your blog post and then sit quietly expecting people to find it.
 Sadly, it doesn’t work that way.
 I know this, because I did the exact thing during my first 2 months of blogging and got crickets.

 When you start out, you’re not going to be getting very good traffic.
 The key is to be patient and keep promoting on all your social media.
-Pinterest is responsible for over 90% of my traffic and brings me tons of views.
+Pinterest is responsible for almost 25% of my blogging traffic and brings me tons of views.

 After Pinterest, the second best Social Media is Instagram.
 Instagram brings in around 10K pageviews each month.

 After one month of blogging, you can start recording your stats in a notebook.
 Keep a notebook aside for coming up with blog post ideas and recording your social media stats.

 Ultimately, your time should be divided like this – 25% blog post creation and 75% blog post marketing.